-- Trust – WordPress as a website platform currently powers 34% of the web (Source: Hosting Tribunal, 2020).
+- Trust – WordPress as a website platform currently powers 42.7% of all websites.
 This is a pretty phenomenal stat, and that level of trust and brand recognition cannot be ignored.
 The popularity of WordPress means easy integration with lots of handy and often necessary tools is readily available, from SEO software to Payment Gateways.
 Third-party plugins, however, are only available from the £240 per year Business Subscription up.

 - Blogging – WordPress.com is an excellent platform for blogging.
 If the main purpose of your small business website is to share blog posts, this is definitely the platform for you.

 - Back-Ups – WordPress.com automatically backs up your site, giving a level of security in knowing your site is protected.
 A massive plus when considering the best website platform for your business!